chrwoizi/naytrading-ai/README.md

 When asked, enter your AI account email address (the one ending on *.ai*) and its password. **Do not** enter your regular N.A.Y.trading account email address (e.g. *john.doe@mailbox.com*) because predict.py will decide on snapshots using the given account and you probably don't want your real decisions mixed with the network's decisions.

-You can continue deciding on snapshots with your regular account and, from time to time, log in as your AI account to check its performance using the [Stats page](http://naytrading.com/app/#!/stats).
-If you used the naming convention .ai, as mentioned above, you can switch between accounts using the selection box on the top of the stats page.
+If you used the naming convention .ai you can monitor the AI's performance by selecting it on the [Stats page](http://naytrading.com/app/#!/stats).
+Otherwise, you can login using the .ai email address.